flipperdevices/flipperzero-firmware/subghz/plugins/rock_paper_scissors/README.md

 - Add game ending animations.
 - Create stand-alone hardware badges that can play the game too.
-- Uses Princeton signals for second player.
+- Uses Princeton signals for communication.
+- Instead of subghz, use GPIO.
 - Instead of subghz, use IR.
-- Instead of subghz, use GPIO.

 ## Installation Directions